 As Nordic countries are small, open economies, they are sensitive to disruptions in the global economy or the free flow of goods and services.
-However, Nordic countries are generally in a good position to handle the current uncertainty.
-Policy options remain available in case they are needed, and as we saw during the Covid-19 crisis, the Nordics can be quite resilient.
+Nordic countries are generally in a good position to handle the current uncertainty but with Sweden as an outlier with a negative GDP growth of 1% during 2023.
+It is expected however that growth will return into positive territory already in 2024.